 Some websites only accept locally issued cards.
 So if your online payment gets declined, that might be why.

 You can also withdraw cash from most ATMs — except the countries specified above for US and non-US cards respectively.
-If you don’t know of any ATM near you, just use the Mastercard ATM locator to find one.
+If you don’t know of any ATM near you, just use the Mastercard ATM locator or Visa ATM locator to find one.

-If you got your debit card in Singapore or Japan, you can make payments around the world and withdraw from ATMs overseas.
+If you got your debit card in Singapore, you can make payments around the world and withdraw from ATMs overseas.
 But, you can’t make ATM withdrawals in the country your card was issued.